TIYDC/newline-assistant/README.md

 Head to the (unlisted) entry in the [Chrome Web Store](https://chrome.google.com/webstore/detail/tiyo-assistant/fnhanbdccpjnnoohoppkeejljjljihcc?authuser=0) add click the "Add to Chrome" button!

-Once installed, just head to [TIYO](https://online.theironyard.com), you'll have some new icons in the top-right corner that will let you access the features below...
+Once installed, just head to [Newline](https://newline.theironyard.com), you'll have some new icons in the top-right corner that will let you access the features below...

 ### Gradebook

-1. Go to a Path of yours in TIYO
+1. Go to a Path of yours in Newline
 1. Some new icons will appear in the top right
 1. Click on the one that looks like a book
-1. (Possibly wait a while for the gradebook to scrape TIYO)
+1. (Possibly wait a while for the gradebook to scrape Newline)
 1. Enjoy!

 The gradebook builds on the awesome work of @jwo and @matthiasak.
 Each student your path is assigned to will appear in the table along with their "grade" as determined by assignments submitted.
 Each assignment will be in the top header and each cell will indicate (with a color and letter) the latest status of that submission.
 You can click on a student's name to view their profile, an assignment header to view that assignment, or a submission cell to view that submission.

-Data is cached in localStorage so as not to DDoS TIYO (too much).
+Data is cached in localStorage so as not to DDoS Newline (too much).
 Clicking the "Refresh Grades" button will scrape the site once again and store the new data.

 ### Homework